Updated July 11, 2023

 - The RR is equal to 1: It implies that the risk of an event occurring is the same as the exposed group and without the exposed group.

 - The RR is less than 1: It implies that the risk of an event occurring is less with the exposed group than without the exposed group.
-This can be explained through a current scenario where people wearing a mask have less probability of getting infected with COVID than those not wearing a mask.
+This can be explained through a current scenario where people wearing a mask have less probability of getting infected with COVID than those not.

-- The RR is greater than 1: It implies the risk of an event occurring more with the exposed group than without the exposed group.
+- The RR is greater than 1: It implies the risk of an event occurring more with the exposed group than without it.

 Risk Ratio Confidence Interval